Backache and Back Pain During Pregnancy: What to Do

 Here are a few tips:

-• When lifting anything off the floor, bend your knees and keep your back straight.
+- Lift things safely when you’re picking anything off the floor — bend your knees and keep your back straight.

-• Move your feet and whole body (rather than just your spine) when turning.
+- Move your feet and whole body when turning, rather than just your spine.

-• Enjoy a long bath, heat pad, ice pack, or massage.
-(Be careful if you’re using products like Icy Hot, though, as there’s limited research on safety during pregnancy.)
+- Enjoy a long bath, heat pad, ice pack, or massage.
+But be careful if you’re using products like Icy Hot, though, as there’s limited research on safety during pregnancy.

-And regular physical activity (things like yoga or swimming) keeps your back muscles strong and relieves stress.
+- Keep active.
+Regular physical activity (like yoga or swimming) keeps your back muscles strong and relieves stress.
+Win-win!

 How should I sleep to avoid back pain during pregnancy?